jeftegoes/AwsOverview/Machine Learning/AI and ML.md

   - Iterative process.
   - Additional feature engineering and tune model hyperparameters.

 ## 20.2.
-Exploratory Data Analysis
+EDA - Exploratory Data Analysis

-- Visualize the data with graphs
+- Visualize the data with graphs.
 - **Correlation Matrix**
   - Look at correlations between variables (how "linked" they are).
   - Helps us decide which features can be important in your model.